Meet the staff for the Center for Civic Engagement.

 Katy Strzepek became the first director of the Center for Civic Engagement team in February 2020.
 She was previously the director of the Women and Gender Studies Program and WGS Resource Center at St. Ambrose University, Davenport, Iowa.
 She also organized the Ambrose Women for Social Justice Conference, bringing globally renowned human rights activists to campus, including Leymah Gbowee, a Nobel Peace Prize winner from Liberia.

 Strzepek received a bachelor’s degree in history from Kenyon College, Gambier, Ohio; a master’s degree in African history from Northwestern University; and a doctorate in higher education administration and foundations from Illinois State University.

 Harriett Steinbach joined the Center for Civic Engagement team in summer 2017.
 She previously worked for 10 years in the Dean of Students Office at Illinois State University.
 Serving in several capacities, Steinbach worked most significantly with Parent and Family Services, off-campus living, leadership development, and community service.
 Prior to her time at Illinois State, she worked at The Salvation Army and the McLean County Museum of History.

 Steinbach received her B.A. in Political Science and History from Eureka College and her M.S. in Political Science with an emphasis in Public Service from Illinois State University.
-She is currently studying in the Doctor of Public Administration program through the University of Illinois Springfield, with a Leadership of Public and Nonprofit Organizations specialization.
+She holds a Doctor of Public Administration (D.P.A.) degree from the University of Illinois Springfield, with a Leadership of Public and Nonprofit Organizations specialization.